 We do not currently have the infrastructure or capability internally to manufacture all our product candidates for use in the conduct of our preclinical studies and clinical trials or for commercial supply, if our products are approved.
 We rely on, and expect to continue to rely on, contract manufacturing organizations, or CMOs.
 Any replacement of our CMOs could require significant effort and expertise because there may be a limited number of qualified CMOs.
-This could be particularly problematic where we rely on a single-source supplier, as is currently the case for the manufacture of RP-3500.
+This could be particularly problematic where we rely on a single-source supplier.
 Reliance on third-party providers may expose us to more risk than if we were to manufacture our product candidates ourselves.
 We are dependent on our CMOs for the production of our product candidates in accordance with relevant regulations, such as cGMP, which includes, among other things, quality control, quality assurance and the maintenance of records and documentation.
 Moreover, many of the third parties with whom we contract may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting product development activities that could harm our competitive position.